Amy Scholten, MPH

 Description of the Procedure

-A small amount of heat will be introduced through the probe.
-The heat will destroy the abnormal tissue.
-The probe may be repositioned to destroy other areas of tissue.
+A small amount of electricity is passed through the tube.
+This heats and destroys the tissue.
+The probe may also be used to destroy other areas of tissue.

 How Long Will It Take?

-About 10-60 minutes
+About 10 to 60 minutes

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

 Call Your Doctor

-In case of an emergency, call for medical help right away.
+If you think you have an emergency, call for medical help right away.